trampgeek/moodle-qtype_coderunner/Readme.md

 HTML and should not be subject to further processing; this can be useful with custom-grader templates that generate HTML output, such as SVG graphics, and we have also used it in questions where the output from the student's program was HTML.
-A third use is with the diff filter, explained in the following section.

-NOTE: `%h` format required PHP >= 5.4.0 and Libxml >= 2.7.8 in order to parse and clean the HTML output.
+NOTE: `%h` format requires PHP >= 5.4.0 and Libxml >= 2.7.8 in order to parse and clean the HTML output.

 ### Extended column specifier syntax (*obsolescent*)